 What is menu-modifier support in a POS system?

-Why do fast-casual restaurants need touchscreen POS systems?
+Why do fast-casual restaurants benefit from touchscreen POS systems?

 Can touchscreen POS systems integrate with self-service kiosks?